 If you’re not already using email marketing your blog or website I highly recommend you do so.
 Building an email list is one of the best ways to make money with your blog.

 Because you’re attracting a group of people who are giving you permission to contact them directly meaning you expand your reach, build trust and your website brand.

 You can then send specific information to your targeted audience about the services and products you offer.
 Email marketing is the number way, in my view, for bloggers to build personal connections and trust with their readers.

 Any good online entrepreneur recognises the enormous potential that email marketing can open up in terms of turning casual readers into loyal subscribers who value your opinion within your chosen area and are ready to purchase something you recommend.

-It’s easy to start building an email list – simply offer something of value in return for their email address.
+Starting an email list and getting opt ins is not as hard as you might think.
+The first step is to offer your readers something in return for their email address.
 After that, just make your emails super useful so that they want to click open every time an email pops into their inbox.

 Whether you want to promote your latest blog posts and recommend certain products or services that will seriously help your readers – building a list of email subscribers is the best way to do this.

 There’s a constant debate amongst blogger and website owners about which email marketing software company to use.

 So, for what it’s worth, let me wade in with what I think, based on my own experiences of the two.

 AWeber has been around since 2001 and to date have more than 120,000 customers using their software.